 Bahrain seeks to attract IT and telecommunications companies by the virtue of the fact that it owns one of the most liberal markets in the Middle East in addition to its excellent infrastructure in this field and the presence of an integrated legal and legislative structure and strict laws protecting intellectual property.

 Bahrain enjoys a strong record in this field as it is the first country to shift to digital telephone exchange in 1992 and the first country to launch internet services in 1995.
-It is also the first country to lift all restrictions on telecommunications in 2004 in addition to winning the first position in the Middle East and the third position in Asia and the thirteenth position worldwide in e-government readiness, according to the UN report on the e-government readiness index 2010.
+It is also the first country to lift all restrictions on telecommunications in 2004 in addition to winning the first position in the GCC region and the 5th position in Asia and the 24th position worldwide in eGovernment readiness, according to the UN report on the eGovernment readiness index 2016.

 For more information please visit the following websites: